KristinaAP/kristinaap.github.io/_pages/about.md

     bias at the onset of the tender, though these patterns are not statistically robust across specifications.
-These findings highlight how autocrats can utilize bureaucratic tools to create long-term incentives for favorable news coverage, without incurring the costs of overt repression.
+These findings highlight how autocrats can utilize bureaucratic tools to create long-term incentives for favorable news coverage, without incurring the costs of overt repression. </em></small>
   </details>

 - Pedersen, K.A. & Tucker, J. A. (2025). *Online self-moderation in response to regime repression.* Working paper.
 Presented at EPSA 2024, APSA 2024, the CBS-Princeton Money in Politics Conference 2025, and EUI Digital Inequalities Conference Fall 2025.
   <details>
     <summary><strong>Abstract</strong></summary>
-    Social media has become a crucial arena for political opposition in autocracies, and, in turn, autocrats have adapted by introducing costly barriers to deter citizens from political engagement online.
+    <small><em> Social media has become a crucial arena for political opposition in autocracies,
+    and, in turn, autocrats have adapted by introducing costly barriers to deter citizens from political engagement online.
 Still, little is known about the differential effect of repression on those targeted by the repression versus those observing it.
 We exploit the